GAERS: Initiation of spike and wave discharges

+Epileptogenesis

+In GAERS, absence epilepsy develops during the cortical maturation, i.e., the first 3–4 weeks after birth.
+Abnormal oscillations are EEG recorded in GAERS at postnatal day (P) 15.
+They progressively evolve into bonafide Spike-and-wave discharges up to P25-30, simultaneously with an increase of the intrinsic excitability of pyramidal neurons in deep layers as well as an increase of synchronization.

 Genetic transmission and chromosomal mapping

-In GAERS x NEC F1 generation, more than 95% of the animals showed SWDs after 6 months, suggesting a dominant transmission.
+In GAERS x NEC F1 generation, more than 95% of the animals showed SWDs after six months, suggesting a dominant transmission.
 Similar SWDs were recorded in males and females, indicating that the transmission is autosomal.
 Inter-individual variability suggested that the inheritance of SWDs is not due to a single gene locus and/or that environmental effects might play a role.
 This mode of inheritance was confirmed in F2 (F1 x F1) and backcross (F1 x control) generations.
 When F2 population was generated by breeding GAERS with Brown Norway rats, a polygenic inheritance of SWD-related phenotypes was shown and three quantitative trait loci were identified that could control different variables of SWDs (e.g., frequency, amplitude, duration).
 In this study, the age of the animals was found to be a major factor influencing the detection of genetic linkage to the various components of the SWDs.

 The development of two inbred strains from the same initial colony has appeared as a very powerful tool to study the possible mutations involved in a genetically complex idiopathic epilepsy.
-A functional mutation in the Cacna1h gene encoding the Cav3.2 low-voltage activated Ca2+ channel was found using the two strains.
+A functional mutation in the Cacna1h gene encoding the Cav3.2 low-voltage activated Ca2+ channel, a T-type calcium channel, was found using the two strains.
 In addition, the effect is due to a gain-of-function splice variant mutation, and is semi-dominant, explaining about 20% of the phenotypic variance in the cross.
 In heterologous expression studies, it was shown that the GAERS splice variant allele on Cav3.2 conferred faster recovery from channel inactivation and greater charge transference during high-frequency bursts.
 This is in agreement with a previous study that showed a selective increase in the T-type conductance in GAERS nRT neurons.
 It is also in line with the role of the low voltage activated Ca2+ channel in thalamic burst firing and genetic data in human patients.